Mc32298/RYZE/readme.md

 ## 🗺️ Future Development Roadmap

-We have big plans for Spinop Mail to make it the ultimate productivity hub.
+We have big plans for RYZE Mail to make it the ultimate productivity hub.
 Here is a look at what we want to add in the future:

 ### 🌐 More Browser Applications
 We want to expand beyond just email.
 Future updates will include built-in support for: